Coventry Roller Derby

 Coventry Roller Derby (CRD) formerly known as Coventry City Derby Dolls (CCDD) are Coventry's first and only flat track roller derby league based in Coventry, United Kingdom.

 History

 The idea for the league began in March 2011 among a small group of friends, none of whom had previous roller derby experience and who, like many newcomers to the sport, had discovered roller derby after its popularisation in the 2009 film Whip It.

 The group began by learning basic skating skills in a small fitness studio in Coventry's AT7 Centre.
 On 16 August 2011, the group (now 8–10 regular skaters) had their first official outing at the Goodwood Roller Marathon, under the name Coventry City Derby Dolls.
-Soon after, CCDD outgrew their original training venue and began regular training sessions at Coventry Sports and Leisure Centre.
+Soon after, CCDD outgrew their original training venue and began regular training sessions at Coventry Sports and Leisure Centre, before the centre closed in 2019.

+The team changed their name to Coventry Roller Derby (CRD).

 Structure

 CRD are a skater-run organisation.
 A committee of elected officers manages the league.
 These officers head up sub-committees in areas such as: Coaching, Referee Training, Head NSO, Merchandise Officer, Events Organisers, Social Media Officer, League Liaison, etc.